IRS Form 433-F: Collection Information Statement Instructions

 You can use Form 433-F when applying for uncollectible status.
 You can also use it when applying for a payment plan for your taxes.
 Note that if you qualify to apply for a payment plan entirely online, you usually don’t have to fill out this form.

-If you owe over $100,000 personally or over $25,000 for your business, the IRS may require you to complete this form.
-In addition, if you owe over $50,000 but you don’t want to set up a direct debit for your payment plan, you may also need to complete this financial information statement.
+If you owe over $100,000 personally or over $25,000 for your business.
+In addition, if you owe over $50,000 but don’t want to set up a direct debit for your payment plan, you may also need to complete this financial information statement.

 The Differences Between Forms 433-A, B, and F

 Form 433-A and 433-B are both six pages long, but Form 433-F is only two pages long.
-It’s much easier to complete.
+Form 433-A or 433-B (business) is generally requested by IRS revenue officers, whereby IRS collections require 433-F. Form 433-F is much easier to complete.
 This IRS financial statement is a streamlined version of Form 433-A and Form 433-B.

 Before 2017, the IRS usually required taxpayers to use Forms 433-A and 433-B. As of 2017, most taxpayers only need to complete Form 433-F. The IRS is trying to make the process easier for taxpayers.